Consensus Tracking of Perturbed Open Multi-Agent Systems with Repelling Antagonistic Interactions: Introduction

-Motivated by the above, this work will focus on the consensus tracking problem of OMASs with nonvanishing perturbations and repelling antagonistic interactions.
-The main contributions of this work are highlighted as follows: 1) The consensus tracking problem of OMASs with migration-induced non-vanishing dynamics/state perturbations and antagonistic interactions-induced instability is studied, which extends the results of \cite{S2} which considered the leaderless consensus problem for OMASs under only non-vanishing state perturbations and cooperative interactions.
-2) The consideration of repelling interactions compensates the results for OMASs with purely cooperative interactions \cite{RN5655,RN8530,RN8526} or opposing antagonistic interactions \cite{sekercioglu2025stabilityopenmultiagentsystems}.
-We also show that the OMAS must exhibit instability regardless of the network connectivity if the repelling interactions dominate the normal cooperative ones.
-3) A new $M^3D$ system-based method featuring a combination of piecewise average dwell time (ADT) and activation time ratio is proposed to accommodate the non-vanishing perturbations and the destabilizing repelling interactions, which no longer entails the ``alternating switching'' condition as in \cite{S2}, and the topology graph is allowed to be directed and intermittently disconnected compared with \cite{RN5328,RN8526}.
+Motivated by the above, in this work we focus on the consensus tracking problem of OMASs with non-vanishing perturbations and repelling antagonistic interactions.
+The main contributions are as follows: \begin{enumerate} \item The consensus tracking problem of OMASs with migration-induced non-vanishing dynamics/state perturbations and antagonistic interactions is addressed, which extends the result of \cite{S2} that considered leaderless consensus for OMASs under only state perturbations and cooperative interactions. \item The consideration of repelling interactions compensates the results for OMASs with purely cooperative interactions \cite{RN8530,RN8526} or opposing antagonistic interactions \cite{11312939}, and it shows that the OMAS must exhibit instability regardless of the network connectivity if the repelling interactions dominate the cooperative ones. \item A new $M^3D$ system-based analysis method, which accommodates non-vanishing perturbations and destabilizing repelling interactions while no longer requires the ``alternating switching'' condition as in \cite{S2}, is proposed for the OMAS over the signed graph that is allowed to be directed and intermittently disconnected compared to \cite{RN5328,RN8526}. \end{enumerate}

+The rest of this work is organized as follows.
+The system formulation and the related concepts are given in Section \ref{Sec_2} as preliminaries.
+The main results including the consensus tracking analysis for the OMAS are presented in Section \ref{Sec_3}.
+Section \ref{Sec_4_C} provides a simulation example for verifying the obtained results.
+Section \ref{Sec_5} concludes the work.